Blues

 Classic blues standard about hardship and sorrow, recorded by numerous blues artists with both mournful and defiant tones.

-Why it's meaningful: A blues standard that acknowledges life\\
+Why it's meaningful: A blues standard that acknowledges life's troubles while offering hope for better days ahead.

 Best moment: For lives marked by struggle but filled with strength.